pourya-shahverdi/pourya-shahverdi.github.io/content/publication/Shahverdi2017ICRoMImitation/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Whole-body Human Imitation by NAO'
+  caption: 'Whole-body Human Imitation by [NAO]:(https://unsplash.com/photos/s9CC2SKySJM)'
   focal_point: ""
   preview_only: true